luizagandolfi/Case-MLOps/README.md

-# Read me for pipeline used for reproducibility and scalability of the model.
+# README for pipeline used for reproducibility and scalability of the model.
 This part of the readme file is based on the production of a simple but effective pipeline for the productivization of a notebook and its data.

 ## Assumptions